Almami Moreira: Partizan

 On 5 July 2007, Moreira signed a two-year contract with FK Partizan in Serbia, being handed the #10 shirt whilst also becoming the first Portuguese player to represent the club.
 Very quickly he became the leading player of the team with which he managed to win two Doubles in a row, which happened for the first time in the history of the club.
 He made his competitive debut on 19 July in a match against HŠK Zrinjski Mostar, and scored his first official goal on 2 August in a UEFA Cup fixture against the same club.

 On 29 September 2007, Moreira scored against city rivals Red Star in a 2–2 draw – this made him the first ever Portuguese to score in a Belgrade derby.
 In his first season at the club he appeared 28 times and netted seven times, as Partizan won the league title; to this he added the domestic cup.

-In a UEFA Cup match at Sevilla FC, on 3 December 2008, Moreira collapsed early into the game, being immediately taken into observation, and fully recovering.
-On 10 April 2009 he agreed to sign a new three-year contract, running until 2012.
+In a UEFA Cup match at Sevilla, on 3 December 2008, Moreira collapsed early into the game, being immediately taken into observation, and fully recovering.
+On 10 April 2009, he agreed to sign a new three-year contract, running until 2012.

 Following impressive and consistent performances, Moreira was named in the 2008–09 SuperLiga Team of the Year, alongside seven teammates, as the double was again conquered – he was also voted as the club's Player of the Year in 2008 by the fans.
-On 28 February 2009, he scored the 1–1 equaliser at home against Red Star; on 5 August, grieving the loss of his mother a day earlier, he decided to play in the second leg of his team's UEFA Champions League qualifier against APOEL FC: he scored the opener in the third minute, but the Cypriots eventually progressed 2–1 on aggregate.
+On 28 February 2009, he scored the 1–1 equaliser at home against Red Star; on 5 August, grieving the loss of his mother a day earlier, he decided to play in the second leg of his team's UEFA Champions League qualifier against APOEL: he scored the opener in the third minute, but the Cypriots eventually progressed 2–1 on aggregate.

-On 27 February 2010, Moreira made his 100th competitive match for Partizan, coming on as a 55th-minute substitute for Saša Ilić against FK Borac Čačak.
+On 27 February 2010, Moreira made his 100th competitive match for Partizan, coming on as a 55th-minute substitute for Saša Ilić against Borac Čačak.
 He missed several games at the beginning of the following campaign due to injury, returning to action on 15 October in a 5–3 home league victory over FK Smederevo where he provided two assists.
-Four days later he made his Champions League debut, in a 0–2 group stage away loss to S.C.
-Braga; late in the same month, he scored the only goal at Red Star for the domestic league.
+Four days later he made his Champions League debut, in a 2–0 group stage away loss to Braga; late in the same month, he scored the only goal at Red Star for the domestic league.

 Later years

-Moreira split the following years with Dalian Aerbin F.C. in China and another team in Serbia, FK Vojvodina.
-In late 2012 the 34-year-old moved clubs and countries again, joining Spain's UD Salamanca.
+Moreira split the following years with Dalian Aerbin in China and another team in Serbia, Vojvodina.
+In late 2012 the 34-year-old moved clubs and countries again, joining Spain's Salamanca.

 Moreira retired in 2013 at the age of 35, being named Atlético Clube de Portugal's director of football.
 He came out of retirement in January of the following year, after being convinced by newly appointed coach Neca.